Brunello/Git-Training/git-training.md

 guarunteed that your repo starts off with the latest code from production.
 Then you can use SourceTree to clone a local copy for dev and.

+##Adding Remote Repos##

+It's possible for each distributed working copy to list other working copies as remote repos.
+Since Git is distributed and not centralized, even the origin repo is technically a working copy and isn't any different than any other working copy.

+**Workflow**

+1. Alice clones ProjectX from Origin
+2. Bob clones ProjectX from Origin
+3. Alice adds Bob's working copy as Remote Repo
+4. Bob makes a change and commits it, but does not push to Origin
+5. Alice runs `git pull --all`

 ##Merging##

 * Pull overwrites local Tracked Modified files.
 You must commit your changes